 Ultimately, the Animazombs had cost a lot - not just financially, but also in terms of my time, and the opportunity cost of other projects.
 The problem with creative endeavours is actually making money from them!
 Yes, the plush products were selling well, but they were expensive to manufacture at low MOQs, so margins were slim even dealing direct to consumer,

 As a creative with a handful of autistic quirks, I always have about 400-500 projects on the go at any given time... and one of these was the creation of a private cinema company called the Torii Cinema Co.
 It started after my home-made Hobbit Hole went a bit viral on the internet.
-It was meant to be a mini-cinema, but ended up flooding,,,
+It was meant to be a mini-cinema, but ended up flooding,,, all good fun though!

 The Hobbit Hole - great fun to build, tricky to keep dry.....